 CMEP’s current resources include our Prayers for Peace (P4P) blog and seasonal devotions for Lent and Advent.

 Lent 2023: Realizing God’s Perfect Peace

-If you would like to order a print-on-demand booklet of all of the devotions, check back here for a link that will direct you to where you may purchase one copy or a copy for your entire Bible study group.
+If you would like to order a print-on-demand booklet of all of the devotions, this link will direct you to where you may purchase one copy or a copy for your entire Bible study group!

 Week of Prayer for Christian Unity 2023

 Join CMEP, the World Council of Churches, our board member organization, the Franciscan Friars, and Christians around the world for the Week of Prayer for Christian Unity, January 18, 19, 23, and 24, 2023.
 The theme for 2023 is: Do good; seek justice (Isaiah 1:17).

 The Franciscans elaborate on the theme for 2023: “The entire scriptural passage for the theme is Isaiah 1:12-18, lamenting a lack of justice among the People of God.
 Yet, it also promises redemption by encouraging acts of justice.”
 Read more about this week here.